woman in gray long sleeve shirt and black pants sitting on wooden floor

 people holding shoulders sitting on wall

-Not only do practitioners take inspiration and instruction form the practitioners they came before them, but from their own lives too.
+Not only do drama practitioners take inspiration and instruction from the practitioners who came before them, but from their own lives too.
 This is crucial, as these practitioners aren’t just relying on theory.

 They are reflecting on the world around them and their experiences of life.
 These impact their own unique take on formulating an acting approach and, in fact, may be the key to finding the practitioners that make sense to you.

 By finding acting practitioners with whom you have a similar life philosophy, you may be able to find a similar philosophy of acting practice, too.

 Crucially, this may not be the acting practitioners you expect it to be.
-Perhaps you want to be a serious dramatic film actor, so you assume Strasberg is the one for you.
-Maybe you think being present and instinctive is all you need to create great work and find your home with Meisner.
+Perhaps you want to be a serious dramatic film actor, so you assume method acting is the one for you.

 That’s great, and there’s nothing to say these practitioners won’t have a great and important impact on your work.
-However, make sure you don’t write off others by judging a book by it’s cover.
+However, make sure you don’t write off others by judging a book by its cover.

 Exploring the reality of the works of these practitioners can help us find the truth of their work.
-Hodge’s book is a fantastic rung on the ladder in achieving this.

 3. Forming your own opinions, and critiques and building your own methodology based on others is as important as any other part of being an actor.